mcwookie/proxynexus-rs/UPDATING_COLLECTION.md

    naming convention documented in the CLI's README (Image File Naming Convention section) —
-   `card_id` and `pack_id` must exactly match the official API's codes (MarvelCDB or ArkhamDB, whichever game this is).
+   `card_id` and `pack_id` must exactly match the official API's codes (MarvelCDB or ArkhamDB, whichever game this is). **The `~back` part only applies to Arkham Horror LCG** — see "Double-sided cards: two different conventions" below before naming any double-sided card's files.

    - **Marvel Champions**: a companion Python script (`rename_marvel_champions.py`, kept outside this repo) fuzzy-matches